ivica Notes from the Underground(2023) soon to be published

 Gravity in a vacuum of gases determines the sizes.

-(Momentum: your weight x your velocity.)
+Momentum: your weight x your speed.

 (Oops, I meant your mass x your velocity.)

-(And everybody has inertia: you don’t want to change unless forced to.
-Planets + moons have inertia too.)
+And everybody has inertia: you don’t want to change unless forced to.

-* ”Round” includes any elliptical shape (like Earth).
+”Round” includes any elliptical shape (like Earth).

-(Really, round orbits or round natural solid things are not “round”: they are somewhat elliptical.)
+(Round orbits or round natural solid things are not “round”:

 How elliptical is something?